 Low muscle tone can make it challenging for individuals to control their movements.
 Consequently, the body must expend more energy to move or to maintain an unsupported posture.
 As a result, individuals with ataxic cerebral palsy may tire easily and have low activity tolerance.

 4. Mixed Cerebral Palsy

 The final type of cerebral palsy is called mixed cerebral palsy.
 Mixed cerebral palsy is caused by damage to multiple areas of the brain.
 As a result, individuals experience symptoms of two or more different types of cerebral palsy.

-Because cerebral palsy is a motor disorder, most patients will benefit from physical therapy.
-There, they will work on strengthening underused muscles, lengthening spastic muscles, fixing abnormal walking patterns, and improving overall movement.
+Because cerebral palsy affects movement, most individuals will benefit from physical therapy.
+There, they will work on strengthening underused muscles, lengthening spastic muscles, correcting abnormal walking patterns, and improving overall movement and posture.

 The goal of physical therapy is to focus on promoting the brain’s natural healing mechanism, neuroplasticity.
 Neuroplasticity enables the brain to rewire its neural circuitry.
 Therefore, functions affected by damage to the brain have the potential to be rewired to healthy, undamaged regions of the brain and improved.